starcitizen-lug/lug-helper/README.md

 - Sometimes all you need to do between major version updates is delete your shaders directory.

 `Delete my DXVK cache`
-- A troubleshooting step that sometimes helps fix various issues
+- A troubleshooting step that sometimes helps fix various issues and crashes.

 `Switch the helper between LIVE and PTU`
 - Toggle between targeting LIVE or PTU for all of the above options.
 Defaults to LIVE on each run.